Md. Emdadul Huq: Career

-On 18 November 2009, Huq and Justice AFM Abdur Rahman issued a Sua sponte ruling asking Minister of Home Affairs, Sahara Khatun, to explain extrajudicial killings within 48 hours.
+On 18 November 2009, Emdadul Huq and Justice AFM Abdur Rahman issued a Sua sponte ruling asking Minister of Home Affairs Sahara Khatun, to explain extrajudicial killings within 48 hours.
 The verdict was given following a news report on extrajudicial killings.
 Sahara Khatun denied there had been any extrajudicial killings since her government came to power.
 He canceled the parliamentary membership of Abdul Kashem, a Jatiya Party politician, for being a loan defaulter.

-Huq was a commissioner of the 5th Bangladesh Judicial Service Commission in 2011.
+Emdadul Huq was a commissioner of the 5th Bangladesh Judicial Service Commission in 2011.

-On 6 December 2017, Huq declared the parliamentary membership of Nizam Uddin Hazari illegal while his fellow judge on the bench, Justice FRM Nazmul Ahsan, disagreed with the verdict resulting in a split verdict.
+On 6 December 2017, Emdadul Huq declared the parliamentary membership of Nizam Uddin Hazari illegal while his fellow judge on the bench, Justice FRM Nazmul Ahsan, disagreed with the verdict resulting in a split verdict.
 The case went to Justice Md Abu Zafor Siddique who issued a verdict in favor of Nizam Uddin Hazari.

-On 12 February 2020, Huq and Justice Md Akram Hossain Chowdhury issued an order asking the government to explain why the detention of Shariat Sarkar should not be declared illegal.
+On 12 February 2020, Emdadul Huq and Justice Md Akram Hossain Chowdhury issued an order asking the government to explain why the detention of Shariat Sarkar should not be declared illegal.
 He had been detained under Digital Security Act for saying that he would pay clerics if they could prove singing was forbidden in Islam at a concern in Dhamrai.